What to do when someone dies

 Before you can deal with the person’s estate and distribute assets to beneficiaries, you may need to apply for probate.
 If you think you might need probate, need help applying or want to speak to a specialist about your situation, please give our probate team a call.

-Our legal and funeral experts have put together a simple checklist to help you keep track of everything you need to do after someone dies.Download checklist
+Our legal and funeral specialists have put together a simple checklist to help you keep track of everything you need to do after someone dies.Download checklist

 We understand that losing a loved one is never easy, but we hope this checklist helps to take some of the weight off your shoulders.
 If you’re finding this time particularly difficult, you can get support from Cruse Bereavement Care by calling their free helpline on 080 8808 1677.